Misunderstanding Terrorism

 Sammy Rangel and Tony McAleer are co-founders of the anti-hate nonprofit Life After Hate, which is dedicated to inspiring individuals to a place of compassion and forgiveness for everyone, including themselves, and counter the seeds of intolerance and racism.
 Rangel serves as the group’s executive director, and is also an author, social worker, peace activist, speaker, and trainer.
 McAleer currently serves as Life After Hate’s board chair and shares his practice of compassion as a presenter of its Kindness Not Weakness curriculum.
 Both are former white supremacists and right-wing extremists who now strive to inspire others away from hate to embrace life, love and hope.

-Thanks for reading News Beat!
+Thanks for listening to News Beat!

 Subscribe to our Substack and podcast for free to receive new posts, episodes, stories, and more!